- Adobe CEF Helper.exe is a process used to render various components of the Creative Cloud desktop applications.

 These apps rely heavily on the Adobe CEF Helper, which is a critical service that is required both during runtime and throughout the rendering process.

 People have consistently claimed that the Adobe CEF Helper consumes a significant amount of CPU resources, causing their device to experience issues like screen freezes, lags, and glitches, among other things, but only when the software is active on their computer.

 Due to the fact that it is causing this type of trouble, consumers may believe it is a virus.
 However, it is not.
 The application uses Adobe CEF Helper to render any project before it can be exported, and as a result, rendering consumes both the CPU and the GPU of the device.

-What can I do if Adobe CEF Helper.exe is causing high CPU usage in Windows 11?
+What can I do if Adobe CEF Helper.exe is causing high CPU usage?

 1. Run the SFC scan

-- Press the Windows + S key to open the Search bar, type cmd, and right-click on the most relevant result to run it as an Administrator.
+- Press the Windows + S key to open the Search function.
+Now type cmd inside the search bar, and right-click on the most relevant result to run it as an Administrator.

 2. Update Windows